Your website needs high-converting landing pages. To achieve this, you’ll need to get your landing page design right.

-First, take a look at this infographic on landing page design to get an idea of what I'm talking about:
+First, take a look at this infographic on the landing page design best practices to get an idea of what I’m talking about:

 Now let’s get into the logistics.
 I’m going to explain how to put each data-backed strategy into action.
 I'll also provide a number of example landing pages to help illustrate each point.
 (If you do want some more theory check out our guide to conversion optimization psychology).

 Landing Page Design Tip #1: Use Title Case Capitalization in Your Headline